schrotie/xt8/README.md

 use classes e.g. with getters and setters instead of a plain object).
-The only thing it really does is wrap sub-objects in nested Proxies and handles setting deep sub-object (e.g. state.obj = {foo: 'bar'}) so that deep subscriptions and hooks are called (in this example e.g. the subscriptions for 'foo.bar', 'foo', and '\*').
+The only thing it really does is wrap sub-objects in nested Proxies and handles setting deep sub-object (e.g. state.obj = {foo: 'bar'}) so that deep subscriptions and hooks are called (in this example e.g. the subscriptions for 'obj.foo', 'obj', and '\*').

 Apart of that it handles subscriptions and hooks.
 These are fascilities that